mahranahm/NLP_ultrasound_report/README.md

 wandb login
 ```

 The first time you run a script with the `wandb` package dependency present, it will prompt you for your API key which you can find by following the instructions [here](https://docs.wandb.ai/quickstart).
 For the first time, it will also be necessary for the *project administrator* to add you to the dashboard.
-Email them at <cesare.spinoso-dipiano@mcgill.ca>. ***Skipping these steps may prevent you from running some of the experiments in the repository.***
+Email them at <cesare.spinoso-dipiano@mail.mcgill.ca>. ***Skipping these steps may prevent you from running some of the experiments in the repository.***